melahi/my-RL-adventure/README.md

-The repository which accompanies me in an exciting journey towards experiencing and practicing fantastic RL algorithms.
+The repository which accompanies me in an exciting journey towards experiencing and practicing fantastic Deep RL algorithms.